WitalijKaa/magic-stone-circuit/README.md

 - Task 6: transport roads.
 - Task 7: coloring roads with energy.
 - Task 8: sleepy road may awake.
 - Task 9: correct reset of color.
+Done 1-9
 - Task 10: restrict to put objects where they should not be.
 - Task 11: cancel of cached actions should be targeted.
+D
 - Task 12: energy starts coloring roads, not stones.
 Switchers.
 - Task 13: smiles consume energy.
 - Task 14: put roads by start-end.
+D
 - Task 15: add variations on putting roads.
 - Task 16: big menu at left.
 - Task 17: save current scheme to local storage.